trinodb/docker-images/README.md

-# Teradata docker images
+# Prestodb docker images

 ## Docker Image Names

-The docker images in this repository are expected to be given names of the form prestodb/hdp2.5-base.
-The Dockerfile and other files needed to build the prestodb/hdp2.5-base image are located in the directory prestodb/hdp2.5-base.
+The docker images in this repository are expected to be given names of the form prestodb/hdp2.5-hive.
+The Dockerfile and other files needed to build the prestodb/hdp2.5-hive image are located in the directory prestodb/hdp2.5-hive.

 Generally speaking, the images should *not* be built manually with docker build.